 Few, but the problem of carpenter ants is the ability to infiltrate a house with a lot of wood everywhere and be difficult to find before they become enough to create problems.
 Periodically, especially if you have had these problems or in your area there are people who have had them, you should at least have your home checked by entrusting it to a professional ant extermination service.
-Spending money on massive disinfestation and subsequent repairs is much more demanding.
+Spending money on massive disinfestation and subsequent repairs is much more demanding and knowing how to get rid of ants in the bathroom can protect your property.

 A carpenter ant queen usually lays around 20 eggs at a time.
 Not surprisingly, in fact, it takes at least three years, and sometimes even up to six, for carpenter ants to create a stable colony.